The Ultimate Salkantay Trek to Machu Picchu Packing List

 Original Passport (for entrance to Machu Picchu)

 Of course, you will need your passport to enter our country, but it is also a requirement for embarking on your hike.
-There is an official government checkpoint at the beginning of the trail that enforces strict daily visitor limits.
+There is an official government checkpoint at the beginning of the trail, responsible for enforcing Peruvian regulations.
 Remember that all foreign visitors must present their passports before starting the excursion.

 Furthermore, if your hike concludes at Machu Picchu, you won't be able to enter the citadel without your passport.
 Double-check that your passport details match your entry ticket information to avoid inconveniences.